Wargaming - Where to start?

 A report of a game like this appears in the "Game & Campaign Reports" section

 Game 2 Using the same board add another element of infantry to each side.
 Add a machine gun and a mortar (one to each side).
 Don’t forget to allow the mortar to fire smoke shells for cover.
 Try to engineer a situation where one element assaults another or uses hand-grenades.

-Game 3 Allow one side to use trucks and other to use armoured transport (you may wish to use a slightly bigger board at this point).
+Game 3 Allow one side to use trucks and other to use armoured transport (you may wish to use a slightly bigger board at this point but no bigger than 6ft x 4ft.
+A 4ft x 4ft space is more than enough.).
 Give one side a flamethrower and the other an infantry anti-tank weapon (AT Rifle, PIAT, Bazooka etc).
 This will introduce the mechanism for AT fire.

 Game 4 Introduce a 3 inch/81mm mortar to one side and an Observation Officer for off-table artillery to the other.

 Game 5 Give each side an armoured car or light tank

 Game 6 Allow one side to call an air strike and the other to have a concealed element on the table.
 Alternatively, introduce a SPG firing HE

 Left: German infantry upgrades - back left is a 2-man FOO element controlling off-table artillery, back right is a 81mm mortar team.
 Front left is a MMG element and front right is a 2-man PanzerSchrecke team. (all part of the Valiant German infantry battalion)

 Right lower: German upgrades - a motorcycle combination with a MMG mounted that could be used as Recce troops, an Opel Blitz truck for transport (soft skinned) and a SdKfz 251 variant for armoured transport.
 These are all added slowly as your experience grows.
 (Motorcycle by Italeri, Blitz by Esci, SdKfz 251 is a resin model from an unknown source)